kellyhpark/CERA-Demo/README.md

 ## Setup

 ### Conda Environment
-After cloning the repo, navigate to root folder and run:
+After cloning the repo, create a virtual environment and navigate to the root folder and run:
 ```
 pip install -r requirements.txt
 ```